 The takeaway

-If you need to optimize your marketing channels to get the right results, our PPC and paid social experts are here to help.
+If you need to optimize your digital marketing channels to get the right results, our PPC and paid social experts are here to help.